interlink-hq/interlink-kubernetes-plugin/README.md

     --dry-run --debug
 ```

-The command above deploys a Gateway pod that listens for SSH connections on port 2222, moreover a public port 30222 is exposed through a NodePort; see [values.yaml](src/infr/charts/tcp-tunnel/charts/gateway/values.yaml) for all parameters and default values.
-The Bastion pod will connect to that port to create a Reverse SSH tunnel.
+The command above deploys a Gateway pod that listens for SSH connections on port 2222, moreover a public port 30222 is exposed through a NodePort.
+The Bastion pod will connect to public port 30222 to create a Reverse SSH Tunnel.
+See [values.yaml](src/infr/charts/tcp-tunnel/charts/gateway/values.yaml) for all parameters and default values.

-For development purposes, you can specify `tunnel.service.*` parameters to additionally deploy a NodePort `sourceNodePort` that forwards traffic to Gateway port `sourcePort`: assuming a reverse tunnel from `sourcePort` has been created, this setup can be used to send external TCP traffic to `sourceNodePort` and test the tunnel:
+For development purposes, you can specify `tunnel.service.*` parameters to additionally deploy a NodePort `sourceNodePort` that forwards traffic to Gateway port `sourcePort`: assuming a reverse tunnel from `sourcePort` has been created, this setup can be used to send external TCP traffic to the tunnel through `<node-public-ip>:sourceNodePort`:
 ```sh
 helm install gateway ./infr/charts/tcp-tunnel/charts/gateway \
     --namespace tcp-tunnel --create-namespace \